Criminal Behaviour Orders

 The procedure to follow when seeking to vary or revoke a behaviour order is set out in Rule 31.5 of the Criminal Procedure Rules.
 No forms for the application are specified.
 The application is generally made by letter setting out the variation sought and enclosing the evidence relied upon.
 A template application for variation of a Criminal Behaviour Order is at Annex I.

-A prosecutor who wants the court to take account of any particular evidence before making its decision must, as soon as practicable serve notice in writing on the court officer, the defendant and any other person on whom the court directed the application to be served setting out the evidence and attaching any written statement that has not already been served.
+If a prosecutor wants the court to take account of particular evidence then as soon as practicable written notice must be served on the court officer, the defendant and any other person on whom the court directed the application to be served setting out the evidence and attaching any written statement that has not already been served.

 The court officer must: